DenzelBraithwaite/Vault-of-Knowledge/js.md

 <br>

 With destructuring we no longer need to create a temporary variable.
+This is a great trick to easily swap values.

 ```js
 let goodLunch = 'pizza';